OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 that you can just forget about it.
 Traveling salesmen need to find reasonable sales routes regardless of the complexity of the problem.
+Boxes need to be packed and shiped.
+Networks need to get built.
+(In fact, problems encounted by the US telephone system originally inspired the development of NP-Completeness theory in the first place.)
 What do you do when faced with an NP-complete problem that you must solve?